 Modelling Complex Warfighting Strategic Research Investment

-MCW aims to revolutionise how DST undertake operations analysis.
+MCW aims to revolutionise how DSTG undertake operations analysis.
 We seek to provide warfighting advantages to the ADF through a superior ability to analyse:

 - The complex interactions of geopolitical, social, technological, economic and cultural factors that characterise the operating environment